Dental Assisting (Levels I and II)

 Physical Considerations

-Applicants are advised that for the program's clinical requirements and future employment situations, they must have good vision (with or without corrective lenses), be able to sit and stand for prolonged periods, and mix various materials using repetitive wrist motions.
+Applicants are advised that for the program's clinical requirements and future employment situations, they must have good vision (with or without corrective lenses), be able to sit and stand for prolonged periods, and comply with ergonomic principles.
 Applicants with back/neck/wrist or visual problems should discuss individual concerns with the program coordinator.

 Graduation Requirements